aruba/central-python-workflows/rest-api-python-scripts/README.md

 This section presents three different branches, to get started with automation, targetting users with different skill levels.

-1. [Beginners] - Learn with Python to create tokens using OAUTH protocol and making an API call
+1. [Beginner to Advanced] - Automate without any programming knowledge.
+Pre-built and ready to use modules for Aruba Central.

-2. [Advanced Programmers] - Base library for Aruba Central API token management and HTTP requests
+2. [Beginner] - Learn with Python to create tokens using OAUTH protocol and making an API call

-3. [Newbie to Advanced] - Prebuilt and ready to use *central_modules*
+3. [Advanced] - Base library for Aruba Central API token management and HTTP requests

 #### Setting Up Python environment and Installing Requirements